-Energy Futures (Advert Reference: MRDF22/EE/EF/BEATTIE)
+Energy Futures (Advert Reference: IDRT23/EE/EF/BEATTIE)

 Energy Futures is a diverse and inclusive multidisciplinary research community at Northumbria University, Newcastle-upon-Tyne that is driven by the need to achieve research impact on a 5-10 year timescale in order to significantly reduce global carbon dioxide emissions.
 This opportunity is only open to Home students.